nikgodda/Bf6-Portal-Mod-Framework/README.md

   }
 }

-Dynamic calls mark namespaces as used if they appear.
+Dynamic calls mark namespaces as used.

 ---